-- 34.1 If markers consider a significant proportion of a student's assessed work to be so illegible that they cannot reach a robust mark they must consult the Convener of the Board of Examiners. - (a) Where disability impairs the student's ability to write legibly, the Convener, in consultation with the relevant Dean and the Student Disability Service, can decide whether the work should be marked normally or whether the disability justifies transcription.
+- 34.1 If markers consider a significant proportion of a student's assessed work to be so illegible that they cannot reach a robust mark they must consult the Convener of the Board of Examiners. - (a) Where the Convener suspects that disability has impaired the student's ability to write legibly, the Convener, in consultation with the Student Disability Service, can decide whether the work should be marked normally or whether the disability justifies transcription.
 If transcription is not justified and the work is completely illegible, a zero will be awarded.
 If it is partially legible then the legible part will be marked. - (b) Where there are no issues of disability, the Convener should ensure that the legible part of the work is marked normally.
 If the work is completely illegible, a zero will be awarded.